maosi100/tiktok_comment_extractor/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under GNU GPL 3.0

 ## Disclaimer

 This extension is for educational and research purposes.
 Please respect TikTok's Terms of Service and use responsibly.
 The extension may break if TikTok changes their API structure.